MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-06-january-community-meeting.md

 Come hang out with makers of all crafts from our community, learn about MAKE Roanoke's progress in opening up a makerspace in Roanoke, VA, and bring that cool project you're working on for show and tell!

-Bring a chair if you're able, we have limited seating right now
+Bring a chair if you're able, we have limited seating right now.